abcbarryn/netkit-telnet-ssl/README.md

 }

 On modern CentOS and Redhat Linux you will need to create a systemd socket definition.
 SuSE also supports systemd sockets but also supports xinetd.

+You may want to install a CA signed certificate and key into /etc/telnetd-ssl/telnetd.pem since the generate_cert.sh script only installs a self signed one.